-2.2.1 Aquatic Habitat Restoration Opportunity Areas
+3.2.2 Aquatic Habitat Restoration Opportunity Areas

-Aquatic habitat restoration opportunity areas are proposed in areas near the New, Alamo, and Whitewater rivers (shown in blue on Figure 2-1).
+Aquatic habitat restoration opportunity areas are proposed in areas near the New, Alamo, and Whitewater rivers (shown in blue on Figure 3-1).
 The aquatic habitat restoration projects would consist of one or more large ponded units that may be subdivided into one or more smaller ponds created by internal subdivision berms.
 Depending on site characteristics, projects would be designed to consist of suitable deep-, mid- and shallow aquatic habitat to support fish and piscivorous birds.
 The primary water supply for the ponds would be a combination of brackish river water and hypersaline water from the Sea, but other sources may be used as well.
 Aquatic habitat restoration projects could also include mudflats and permanent vegetated wetlands in conjunction with the ponds to support shorebird and marsh bird foraging and nesting.

 Between 11,130 to 20,920 acres of aquatic habitat restoration projects will be analyzed for coverage as part of the proposed SSMP Project.
-The 11,130 acres represents the minimum required habitat acreage of 14,900 acres minus the already approved 3,770-acre SCH Project under development.
+The 11,130 acres represents the minimum required habitat acreage of 14,900 acres minus the already approved 4,110-acre SCH Project under development.
 The high end of the range represents the total amount of aquatic habitat that could be created within all proposed aquatic habitat restoration opportunity areas and would be in addition to the SCH Project.

 Cumulatively, these projects would provide habitat for invertebrates, fish (including desert pupfish), and a variety of bird species.
 Development of pond habitat around the Sea would be designed to support robust fish populations, which would in turn provide food for piscivorous birds.
 Some of the projects would also provide habitat and connectivity for desert pupfish.
 Projects being proposed are summarized below and include the North Lake Demonstration Project, the North Lake Project, the New River Expansion, and the Alamo River Project.
 In addition, proposed aquatic habitat restoration projects would include one or more aquatic habitat types and features as described in sections below.
+Table 3-2 provides a cross walk between SSMP aquatic habitat types and features and NRCS Conservation Practices.